Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

-## What's new
+## Rainbow CLI: What's new
 ---

-Welcome to the new release of the **Rainbow CLI** .
+Welcome to the new release of the **Rainbow CLI**.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### Rainbow CLI 1.32 (Beta) - November 2017
+---

+**COMMANDS**

+- New commands `rbw offers`, `rbw offer` have been added to list offers.

+- New commands `rbw catalogs`, `rbw catalog` have been added to list catalogs.

+- New commands `rbw create catalog` and `rbw delete catalog` have been added to manage catalog.

+- New command `rbw changepwd user` has been added to change the password of a user.

+- New command `rbw commands` has been added to list the available Rainbow CLI commands depending on the user role and admin level.

+- Option `-j` has been added as an alternative to `--json` when available

+- Option `-h` has been added as an alternative to `--help`

+**BUGS**
+- Only documentation fixes.

 ### Rainbow CLI 1.31 (Beta) - October 2017